Movie Review: Is seeing The Matrix Resurrections worth contracting Omicron? We don't know, none of us were willing to find out - The Beaverton

 Movie Review: Is seeing The Matrix Resurrections worth contracting Omicron?
 We don’t know, none of us were willing to find out

-NOTE: This review contains spoilers for The Resurrections trailers but not the movie, since no one at the Beaverton has seen it because have you read the most recent numbers?
+NOTE: This review contains spoilers for The Resurrections trailers but not the movie, since no one at the Beaverton has seen because have you read the most recent numbers?
 Jesus.

-“What is the Matrix?” was the question that drove millions of film-goers into theaters in the spring of 1999 The long awaited fourth Matrix movie comes out in Canadian movie theaters this week and the question the franchise’s fans two decades after the first film came out is now “Is the Matrix what we thought?” and also “Is seeing The Matrix Resurrections going to result in me contracting because half of the theater will be eating popcorn and then forget to put their masks back on?”
+“What is the Matrix?” was the question that drove millions of film-goers into theaters in the spring of 1999.
+The long awaited fourth Matrix movie comes out in Canadian movie theaters this week and the question the franchise’s fans two decades after the first film came out is now “Is the Matrix what we thought?” and also “Is seeing The Matrix Resurrections going to result in me contracting because half of the theater will be popcorn and then forget to put their masks back on?”

 Based on what I’ve gleaned from the official trailers, The Matrix Resurrections begins by depicting the seemingly normal modern life being led by Neo (Keanu Reeves), the protagonist of the original Matrix trilogy.
-He has an apartment with a bathtub, lives in a , and appears to be under the care of a therapist.
+He has an apartment with a bathtub, lives in a city, and appears to be under the care of a therapist.
 Does any of this matter to the plot of the movie?
 I don’t know, I haven’t seen it, the vaccine requirements to see aren’t nearly as comforting as they used to be due to Omicron’s ability to evade vaccination protection in a population that is mostly unboosted.

 I’m guessing the bathtub will not play a pivotal role beyond being used to depict how Neo is unfulfilled in his current existence.
 Or maybe he will flashback while in the tub to his life in the goo filled pods that humans were kept in while being plugged into the Matrix.
 I personally am not willing to risk being plugged into a ventilator to find out.